MarkosHB/MarkosHB/README.md

 #### 🎓 My subjects at College
-- Computer Science at the University of Málaga.
+- Computer Science Degree at the University of Málaga.
 Click on this [link](https://github.com/MarkosHB/MarkosHB/blob/main/UniversitySubjects.md) to see my projects.

 <!-- LINKS -->